ag-sc/CRAM-Generation-LLM/README.md

     "api_key": "api-key-here"
 }
 ```
-4) Remove/Move the generation results in "./data/results" since new designators are only generated when no existing ones are found
-5) Adjust the settings in the main.py
+4) Adjust the settings in the main.py
-6) Run the project & Enjoy!
+5) Run the project & Enjoy!

-**Remark**: Please note that the *gpt-3.5-turbo-0301* model we employed is only available until June 13th, 2024[^1]
+**Remark**: Please note that both ChatGPT models we employed (*gpt-3.5-turbo-0301* and *gpt-3.5-turbo-0613*) are only available until June 13th, 2024[^1]

+## Settings

+- *generation*: Generate the designators for all model types in the specified number of runs (default = 5)
+- *metric_calculation*: Calculate the metrics for all generated designators (1080 for 5 runs and 3 models)
+- *output_latex_table*: Format the calculated and saved metrics in a Latex table
+- *correlation_calculation*: For all models, calculate the correlation between the code generation and the action similarity metrics
+- *average_calculation*: Calculate the mean value for all metrics two times: For each action in a model and for the whole model

 ## Disclaimer